How to become a wine sommelier

 Wine Sommelier: the many paths available

-There are several routes one can take.
-These include building up your knowledge of wines and wine service by working in a reputable wine bar or restaurant, earning on the job as it were.
+There are several routes you can take.
+These include building up your knowledge of wines and wine service by working in a reputable wine bar or restaurant, learning on the job as it were.

 Of course, there are formal qualifications which would really give you a great kick-start, such as: